Litchfield Hills Connecticut, USA Travel Guide

 Beyond seasonal peaks, the Litchfield Hills maintains its charm.

-Each season brings a distinct flavor to your Litchfield Hills visit.
+Each time of year brings a distinct flavor to your Litchfield Hills visit.

 Tailor your itinerary to focus on natural beauty, history, or cultural sites based on your preferences.